Ethics & Responsibilities

 |Click on the following link to download a copy of CAI's "Model Code of Ethics for Community Association Board Members".||Board Member Ethics|

 According to the Model Code of Ethics for Community Association Board Members, which can be accessed via the above link, board members:

-Should strive at all times to serve the best interests of the association as a whole regardless of their personal interests, use sound judgment to make the best possible business decisions for the association, and perform their duties without bias for or against any individual or group of owners or non-owner residents.
+- Should strive at all times to serve the best interests of the association as a whole regardless of their personal interests, use sound judgment to make the best possible business decisions for the association, act within the boundaries of their authority, and perform their duties without bias for or against any individual or group of owners or non-owner residents.

 - Should not use their positions or decision-making authority for personal gain or to seek advantage over another owner or non-owner resident; spend unauthorized association funds for their own personal use or benefit; misrepresent known facts in any issue involving association business; or harass or make personal attacks on colleagues, staff, residents or contractors.